The Natural Health Guide to Food Additives

 Other flavorings such as alpha-diketone are also in food and may trigger airway fibrosis in animals.
 (5)

-As little quantity as artificial flavorings may be used in foods, their prevalence and your exposure is almost ubiquitous.
+As little quantity as artificial flavorings may be used in foods, their prevalence and exposure are almost ubiquitous.

 Ascorbic Acid, Ascorbyl Palmitate: